Can you help me figure out whether a tent + mattress or a camping hammock would be best for camping out in Togo for 3 weeks? [more inside]

 Things to do in Yosemite when you only have one day and also the park is on fire!
 I'll be in Sequoia, finishing a backpacking trip on Tuesday, 9/22 around 10am, and was planning to drive up towards Yosemite from there.
 I want to be in San Fransisco by the evening of 9/24.
 I've never been to Yosemite and I'd love to see it, but not sure specifically where to go and what to do. [more inside]

 I'm planning a trip to Yosemite next July (15) and have heard that we need to book the campsites about 5 months in advance.
 Sounds like people like Tuolumne Meadows, so I was wondering if you have been there and which tent specific campsites are the best?
 5 people, a couple kids, no pets, looking for reasonable privacy, 3-4 days, drive in.
+Thanks!

 My SO's kids are becoming a bigger part of my life, and she and I would like to start taking them on camping trips as a way to have fun, bond, introduce them to the outdoors, and find some precious peace and quiet out away from the roar of the city.
 We live in New Orleans, Louisiana; what are some good places to take them for weekend camping adventures? [more inside]

 My boyfriend and I are going to be living out of this car for six months while we drive around Australia.
 Is there anything we should know to keep us safe, sane and well-fed? [more inside]

 Me and my dad are going camping this weekend in the Wytheville, VA area.
 It's a compromise location with which neither of us are familiar.
 He's driving down, I'm busing up, and we'll be camping 2 nights.
 Does anyone have a favorite backcountry camping spot around there, maybe by a stream? (details follow) [more inside]

 Outdoorsy things to do within an hour or so of Pine Grove, Calif. when camping with a 7-year-old? [more inside]